myOmikron/bbb-controller/README.md

 This method starts a stream for a running bigbluebutton meeting.

-The starting process may take a minute, but since this project only forwards commands to others, this method will responde before the stream is actually running.
+The starting process may take a minute, but since this project only forwards commands to others, this method will respond before the stream is actually running.

 - Method: `POST`